miztiik/dms-mongodb-to-documentdb/README.md

       - Update user as `mongodbadmin`, the password `Som3thingSh0uldBe1nVault`
       - Authentication source as `admin`
       - Database name `miztiik_db`
-      - For endpoing specific attributes, choose the DMS Replication instance we create in the previous step
+      - Choose our custom VPC `miztiikMigrationVpc` and choose the DMS Replication instance we create in the previous step
     - **Endpoint for destination databases - DocumentDB**(_custom values listed below_)
       - Choose `docsdb` as target
       - For server name use the dnsname from docsdb, here is my example,
         - `docsdb.cluster-konstone.us-weast-2.docdb.amazonaws.com`
       - Ensure you choose SSL verification `verify-full` and upload CA certificate for the Amazon DocumentDB public key we downloaded earlier
       - Database name `miztiik_db`
-      - For endpoing specific attributes, choose the DMS Replication instance we create in the previous step
+      - Choose our custom VPC `miztiikMigrationVpc` and choose the DMS Replication instance we create in the previous step
     - Database Migration Task
       - Choose our replication instance, source & destination endpoints
-      - For Migration Type, choose `Migrate Existing Data`
+      - - For Migration Type, choose `Migrate Existing Data and replicate ongoing changes`
       - For Table Mappings, _Add new selection rule_, you can create a custom schema name and leave `%` for the table name and Action `Include`
       - Create Task